 At Avenue Dental we have specific training in diagnosing and treating TMD.
-First we start by asking you some questions about the history of your pain.
+First, we start by asking you some questions about the history of your pain.
 Then we assess the muscles and joint by feeling the level of tension in them.
-Next we check your teeth and assess how they are biting together and whether they are contributing to the problem.
-Once we have gathered all relevant information we design a plan with you to get you out of pain.
-Its important to know that the jaw pain isn’t fixed it can develop into a more chronic pain issue and your joint can be more severely damaged.
-So if you think you might be suffering from TMD please call or see your local dentist for a diagnosis and advice on what your option are.
+Finally, we check your teeth and assess how they are biting together and whether they are contributing to the problem.
+Once we have gathered all relevant information, we design a plan with you to get you out of pain.

+It’s important to know that if jaw pain isn’t fixed it can develop into a more chronic pain issue and your joint can be more severely damaged.
+So, if you think you might be suffering from TMD please see your local dentist for a diagnosis and advice on what your options are.

 If you’ve recently had a tooth extracted it should heal up by itself.
 Rarely, the socket (hole) will start bleeding by itself.
 Not just a trickle of blood or an ooze, but you mouth fills with blood within 5 seconds.
 Try the measures explained to you by the dentist at the time of your extraction appointment.
 If you can’t stop the bleeding yourself, you require urgent medical attention.
 Dentists have a few ways in which they can treat bleeding.

 After having a tooth taken out, you’ll most likely experience some pain for a few days.
 It’s the sort of pain you can control with over-the-counter pain medicines.
 If at around 3 days after the extraction you’re in excruciating pain the problem is likely to be a dry socket.
 This is where the blood clot is lost and the bone is exposed.
 It’s extremely painful.
 Some people are more prone to getting this condition.
 You need to go back to your dentist who will identify the problem, and if it’s a dry socket will medicate it with a soothing dressing.